opencog/atomspace/opencog/sheaf/README.md

 This viewpoint is rather complex, and is not elaborated here.
-However, it is useful: it provides insight into the nature of parsing, and explains the correspondance (Curry-Howard correspondance) between categories and internal languages.
+However, it is useful: it provides insight into the nature of parsing, and explains the correspondence (Curry-Howard correspondence) between categories and internal languages.
 That is, languages are parsed, and the act of parsing is the discovery of those sections that have legal joinings of connectors.